Need help with picking the right skin care products for your skin or do you love learning about new skin care products? Join my free Facebook Group!

 The Anew Clean Comforting Cream Cleanser & Mask is a cream that doesn’t have much lather but makes your skin feel softer and moisturized when applied.
 I don’t feel as though I’m striping my skin of it’s natural oils but I still feel clean.

-Now this step is completely optional!
-Exfoliation for me is key.
+Now this step is NOT optional!
+Exfoliation is key.
 It helps to remove dead skin cells which in turn, makes it easier for your skin to absorb the treatments and moisturizers you use later.
 I suggest gently exfoliating and not as often as you would in summer months.
 If you exfoliate three times a week, try twice.
 If you exfoliate twice, try once a week.
 Of course, everyone’s skin is unique so listen to your skin and make adjustments.

 For this step, I didn’t need to get any additional items.
 I already had my refining daily scrub and Anew Clinical Extra Strength Retexturizing Peel pads.
-The scrub gently exfoliates; however, it’s the cleansing factor that makes my skin feel drier.
-The peel pads are after cleansing so my skin doesn’t feel “stripped” after the cleansing agents.

 The Retexturizing Peel pads state they’ll reveal fresher, smoother, more radiant looking skin, improve texture and radiance, minimize the appearance of sun spots/fine lines/post-acne marks and also contains alpha hydroxy acid (AHA).

-Now this step may be VERY optional for a few people; however, I have personally come to know and love my toner.
+Now this step seems VERY optional for a few people; however, I have personally come to know and love my toner.
 First, let me just dispel the rumors that toner is ONLY for oily people.
 Lately, many toners have been created without drying alcohols; therefore, ANYONE can use them — yes, even you with the dry skin.

 The primary function of toner is to help restore the skin back to its native pH level which is great if you use a lot of drying cleansers.
 It also helps to remove dirt, makeup, oil or dead skin cells that the cleanser missed.